dannyhope/uxbrighton/_posts/2014-04-08-healthcheck.md

 ---
 layout: event-page
 categories: [archive]
-title: UX Brighton - The Healthcheck
+title: The Healthcheck
 start: 7pm
 venue: Lighthouse
 organisers:
 - Alex
 lanyrd-url: http://lanyrd.com/2013/ux-brighton-oktoberfest/
 calendar-url: #
-upcoming: yes
+upcoming: false
 ---

 The April edition of UX Brighton takes on the big challenges of designing for health and wellbeing.
 Say hello to our three fantastic speakers.